ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 #### Stubbing to return a specific value

 ***Example:***
-The example in the "Getting Started" section shows how the `get` function of the client object can be stubbed to return a value.
-Let’s make changes to the example in the Getting Started section.
+The example in the [Quick Start](/swan-lake/learn/testing-quick-start) page shows how the `get` function of the client object can be stubbed to return a value.
+Let’s make changes to that example.

 **main.bal**
 ```ballerina